 This is why Florentine people cooked up so many ways to enjoy the little they had.
 Be glad they did: you’re now able to savor a unique specialty, and a locals’ favorite.
 It’s the perfect lunch or street food bite to give you energy while wandering around the city.

-Where to Find the Best Lampredotto in Florence
+5 Top Spots for the Best Lampredotto in Florence

 Florentines are famous for enjoying a good fight—may it be intellectual or a notch more physical, as in historical football.
 So, it should come as no surprise that the discussion on which local lampredotto place is the best is flaming hot.